YapengTian/CCOL-CVPR21/README.md

     /trumpet/STKXyBGSGyE.mp3, /trumpet/STKXyBGSGyE.mp4,493
     ```
     For each row, it stores the information: ```AUDIO_PATH,FRAMES_PATH,NUMBER_FRAMES```

+    c.
+Detect objects in video frames.
+We used object detector trained by Ruohan used in his Cosep project (see [CoSep repo](https://github.com/rhgao/co-separation)).
+The detected objects for each video are stored in a .npy file.

 3. Train the grounding-only model for warming up
 ```bash